mateusz58/PluralSight/kodilla-testing/src/main/java/com/kodilla/testing/README.md

 3. Test Sample Calculator class
 4. Create Shape interface with Square,Triangle,Circle classes to implement it.
 Shape interface contains methods show() add() remove() get(n)  with methods
+5. Create class OddNumbersExterminator with method to filter uneven element numbers and test it